 Followership: Absalom, Mephiosheth, Ziba, and Shimei

-King David was a quality leader.
+King David was a quality, though broken, leader.
 His followers were a mixed bag.

 The Failure of Boards and Preempting Toxic Strikes